 Now let’s get crafty!
 First up is my ombre blue jar.
 This one screams “beach” themed to me.
 Perfect for decor in any room in your home.
 Ready to make your own?

 You will need a jar for painting and ombre paints.
-The Folk Art paints from Plaid come in soooo many colors and the variety available at Walmart is amazing.
+The Folk Art Paints by Plaid come in soooo many colors and the variety available at Walmart is amazing.
 I picked up some colors and used some I had at home.

 You will need a “drying rack” for a couple of jars I am going to show you.
 I used popsicle sticks and a paper plate.
 I am fancy like that.
 I illustrate this to show you that you don’t need anything fancy to make these….